The Value of Personalized Recommendations: Evidence from Netflix: Introduction

-In order to quantify the overall value of the RecSys, we evaluate counterfactuals where the set of recommendations is generated by (i) randomized, (ii) popularity-based, and (iii) traditional matrix factorization \citep{koren2009matrix} recommendation systems.\footnote{As discussed in \cite{gomez2015netflix}, a matrix factorization based RecSys was the algorithm used at Netflix 10 years prior to this work.} Our main finding is that the current RecSys balances high engagement with high consumption diversity.
+In order to quantify the overall value of the RecSys to the firm, we evaluate counterfactuals where the set of recommendations is generated by (i) randomized, (ii) popularity-based, and (iii) traditional matrix factorization \citep{koren2009matrix} recommendation systems.
+These different approaches represent meaningful benchmarks: random represents the baseline effect of any recommendations, popularity represents the best non-personalized algorithm, and, as discussed in \cite{gomez2015netflix}, a matrix factorization based RecSys was the algorithm used at Netflix 10 years prior to this work.
+Our main finding is that the current RecSys balances high engagement with high consumption diversity.
 Moving to an entirely random recommendation policy decreases engagement by 16\%, with minimal improvements to overall consumption diversity.
 Moving to a popularity-based policy or a traditional matrix factorization approach decreases engagement by 12\% and 4\%, respectively, while having large negative effects on consumption diversity.
 Internal estimates of the value of engagement suggest that these are economically large changes \citep[cf.][]{gomez2015netflix}.
 Furthermore, the current RecSys dramatically improves consumption diversity relative to the latter benchmarks, which is important for long-run user satisfaction \citep{anderson2020algorithmic}.